rugue/forage-stores-backend/FEATURE_AUDIT_REPORT_2025-08-07.md

 ## Executive Summary

-This comprehensive audit evaluates the implementation status of 16 core backend features for the Nibiago food subscription and delivery platform.
-The backend demonstrates exceptional architecture using NestJS with MongoDB, achieving **100% feature completion** with robust business logic, comprehensive security implementations, and the latest enhancements including an advanced Growth Associates (GA) & Growth Elites (GE) referral system, Nibia withdrawal capabilities, an innovative monthly profit-sharing system, and a comprehensive enhanced admin management system.
+This comprehensive audit evaluates the implementation status of 17 core backend features for the Nibiago food subscription and delivery platform.
+The backend demonstrates exceptional architecture using NestJS with MongoDB, achieving **100% feature completion** with robust business logic, comprehensive security implementations, and the latest enhancements including an advanced Growth Associates (GA) & Growth Elites (GE) referral system, Nibia withdrawal capabilities, an innovative monthly profit-sharing system, a comprehensive enhanced admin management system, and an automated scheduled jobs management system.

 **Latest Enhancements (August 17, 2025):**
 1. **✅ Completed:** Enhanced security monitoring and audit logging